IBM/aspera-cli/docs/README.erb.md

 Which meant that you do not have Ruby support for ED25519 SSH keys.
 You may either install the suggested Gems, or remove your ed25519 key from your `.ssh` folder to solve the issue.

-In addition, host keys of type: `ecdsa-sha2` and `ecdh-sha2` are also de-activated by default.
+In addition, host keys of type: `ecdsa-sha2` and `ecdh-sha2` are also deactivated by default.
 To re-activate, set env var `<%=opt_env(%Q`enable_ecdsha`)%>2` to `true`.